dirtyredz/Dirty-Server-Manager/README.md

 A: Press Ctrl+B and then D.

 Q: I have a "steamclient.so: wrong ELF class: ELFCLASS32" error!
-A: Copy steamclient.so from linux64 to server's root.
+A: Copy steamclient.so from serverfiles/linux64 to server's root(serverfiles/).
 For default configuration:

 cd serverfiles
 cp linux64/steamclient.so .